Elijah-1994/Hangman-Project/README.md

 # Hangman-Project

-The aim of this project is implement the use of python classes to play the hangman game.
+The aim of this project is implement the use of python classes to create to the classic hangman game.

 &nbsp;